 Elkeme carries out more than 800 projects annually, of which approximately 100 are medium and large scale projects focusing on new product development and production processes, as well as quality and productivity improvements.
-The other projects deal mainly with the analysis, characterization and evaluation of materials, products and processes to resolve industrial challenges, and a significant number are dedicated to environmental analysis and the provision of consulting services.
-Many of the R&D efforts concentrate on solutions for a wide variety of metallurgical, chemical, surface coating and environmental problems, such as interpretation of asthermal-mechanically cast and processed alloy design and production microstructures, development, steel, aluminium, copper, brass and zinc products and production processes, metal-faced composite panels, electrical and telecommunication cables.
+Other projects deal mainly with the analysis, characterization and evaluation of materials, products and processes to resolve industrial challenges; a significant number are dedicated to environmental analysis and the provision of consulting services.
+Many of the R&D efforts concentrate on solutions for a wide variety of metallurgical, chemical, surface coating and environmental problems, such as interpretation of as-cast and thermal-mechanically processed microstructures, alloy design and production development, steel, aluminium, copper, brass and zinc products and production processes, metal-faced composite panels, electrical and telecommunication cables.

-Furthermore, the Elkeme Centre has established and maintains long term relationships with academic institutes, research centres and other industrial organizations both in Greece and in Europe in order to strengthen and improve the position of the metals fabrication industry and also actively participates in metallurgy and materials science research programs involving international collaborations.
+Furthermore, the Elkeme Centre has established and maintains long term relationships with academic institutes, research centres and other industrial organizations both in Greece and abroad in order to strengthen and improve the position of the metals fabrication industry and also actively participates in metallurgy and materials science research programs involving international collaborations.